 Our procedures are designed to ensure that a missing child is found and returned to effective supervision as soon as possible.
-If a child goes missing, we will refer to our Critical Incident Policy.
+If a child goes missing, we will follow the procedure set out by West Northants Council for Children Missing in Education.

-See link to WNC procedures for Children Missing Education17
+See link to NNC/WNC procedures for Children Missing Education18